ElliotKillick/Mido/README.md

 ### Mac & Linux

 You're done!
-Just run the script to start using Mido.
+Just open a terminal, give the file execution permissions (`chmod +x Mido.sh`), and run the script (as seen in the above GIF) to start using Mido.

 ### Windows